rewanthtammana/container-and-kubernetes-security-workshop/README.md

     mount | grep 'ro,'
     mount | grep /proc.*tmpfs
     ```
-1. Linux capablities - we will see more about it in the next section!
+1. Linux capabilities - we will see more about it in the next section!
     ```bash
     capsh --print
     ```